cal-cs184-student/sp22-project-webpages-cvachha/proj3-1/README.md

 | cow.dae      | 38.71s     | 0.05s    |
 | teapot.dae   | 21.27s     | 0.06s    |

-As we can see from the table, rendering with bvh can boost the rendering speed by 3~4 magnitude.
+We rendered the cow.dae and teapot.dae with and without bvh and recorded in the above table the timing for each rendering under each condition.
+As we can see from the table, rendering with bvh can boost the rendering speed by 3~4 magnitude in moderately complex renderings.
 Actually, the rendering time for some very complex .dae files (like the `maxplanck.dae` file) is quite similar to those moderately complex files (also within 0.1s).
 So the bvh structure is very efficient in calculating ray-primitive intersection.